davetank/davetank.github.io/research/index.md

 </figure>
 {: .pull-right}

 **Comparative phylogeography of the inland temperate rainforest communities of the Pacific Northwest -** in collaboration with [*Jack Sullivan*](http://www.webpages.uidaho.edu/~jacks/) and [*Bryan Carstens*](http://carstenslab.org.ohio-state.edu/), this project is focused on the development of a predictive framework for the discovery of cryptic biodiversity that can be applied to entire ecosystems and uses the disjunct rainforests of the Pacific Northwest as a model system for extending comparative phylogeography.
+The dissertation research of [*Megan Ruffley*]({{ site.url }}/people/) and postdoctoral research of [*Anahi Espindola*]({{ site.url }}/people/) are focused on this project.

 <figure>
 	<a href="{{ site.url }}/images/San-Juan-phylogeny2.jpg"><img src="{{ site.url }}/images/San-Juan-phylogeny2.jpg" alt="image" width="175" height="174"></a>
 </figure>
 {: .pull-right}

-**Community phylogenetics across scales and systems -** this encompasses several projects that comprise the dissertation research of PhD student [*Hannah Marx*]({{ site.url }}/people/people.html).
+**Community phylogenetics across scales and systems -** this encompasses several projects that comprise the dissertation research of PhD student [*Hannah Marx*]({{ site.url }}/people/).
 Through collaborations with ecologists working in diverse 'island' systems ranging from alpine sky islands ([*Sébastien Lavergne*](http://seb.lavergne.free.fr)) to the flora of the San Juan Islands in the Puget Sound ([*University of Washington Herbarium*](http://biology.burke.washington.edu/herbarium/resources/sanjuanatlas.php)), this research investigates diversity dynamics in plant communities and integrates detailed information phylogenetic relatedness with measures of functional and genomic diversity.
 In addition, the variety of systems allows us to test the affect of scale on commonly used community phylogenetic metrics.

 [^1]: Example: *domain.com/category-name/post-title*